rscDoesMoreTrolling/Discord-Bot/README.md

 ## Installation
 1. Fork the repo
-2. Edit your bot token at `discord-bot/config.json`
+2. Edit your token at `discord-bot/config.json`
    ```
    {
     "token": "YOUR_TOKEN",